 eCommerce — Serve Your Customers Online

-Whether you’re a local business with a limited eCommerce presence or a brick-and-mortar product-based company that had predominantly focused on an in-person store experience, it’s critical to make as much of your product or service offering as possible available for discovery and purchase online.
+Whether you’re a local business with a limited eCommerce presence or a brick-and-mortar product-based company that had predominantly focused on an in-person store experience, there are a range of platforms out there to help you drive sales online.
 Below are digital commerce platforms and strategies worth consideration.

 While not as large as Facebook and Instagram in terms of active users, 93% of Pinterest users use the platform to plan their purchases, making it a platform worthy of consideration especially if your products are visual and appealing to female customers.